The Tokat castle.

 Tokat (Gr: Τοκάτη) is a town and province in the western region of Pontus.
 It was also referred to as Tokation (Gr: Τοκάτιον).
 During the Byzantine era it was known as Evdokiada (Gr: Eυδοκιάδα).
 During Ottoman times the name Tokat was the name of the district and sanjak which the town was situated in.
 It was sometimes called Dokia (Gr: Δόκεια).

-Tokat is where Julius Caesar spoke the immortal words Veni, vidi, vici (I came, I saw, I conquered) after his famous victory nearby.
+It was at Zile in the Tokat province where Julius Caesar spoke the immortal words Veni, vidi, vici (I came, I saw, I conquered) after his famous victory against Pharnaces II of Pontus.

 The citadel of Tokat played an important role in maintaining and protecting the Pontic Kingdom.
 Many of Mithradates' wars were fought nearby, and it was here that Julius Caesar finally defeated Pharnaces II in 47 BC, thus extinguishing any hope of an independent Pontic Kingdom.

 Up until the reign of Justinian I (6th century), neighboring Neocaesarea (Niksar) was a busy Pontic epicentre, while Tokat itself was referred to as flourishing with activity.
 It was conquered by the Seljuk Turks at the end of the 12th century.
 The town was admitted into the Ottoman Empire in 1392.

 The Greeks, Armenians and Jews controlled the town's commerce up until WW1.

 The district which was also known as Kazova (Gr: Κάζοβα), consisted of many Greek villages up until the genocide and subsequent exchange of Populations (1923) .
 The district consisted of 82 churches and 87 religious clergy.
 It also consisted of 67 boys schools and 12 girls schools which were under the supervision of 94 teachers.
 In total 2,878 pupils attended these schools.